The World's Best Sandwich Recipe

 How to Make It

-Cut the onion into thick slices and sautee over medium heat with 2 Tbsp of the butter for 10 minutes, stirring frequently.
-Reduce heat to low and continue sautéing until carmelized (about 20 more minutes).
+- Cut the onion into thick slices and sauté over medium heat with 2 Tbsp of the butter for 10 minutes, stirring frequently.
+Reduce heat to low and continue sautéing until caramelized (about 20 more minutes).

-In a small bowl, gently toss the arugula in the remaining olive oil, salt, and pepper to coat the leaves, and place on the bottom of the rolls.
-Divide the steaks evenly among the sandwiches and top with the carmelized onions.
-Finish the with top half of the rolls.
+- In a small bowl, gently toss the arugula in the remaining olive oil, salt, and pepper to coat the leaves and place them on the bottom of the rolls.
+Divide the steaks evenly among the sandwiches and top with the caramelized onions.
+Finish with the top half of the rolls.

 COOK UP YOUR OWN ROMANCE and learn the secret to winning any man's heart—while eating great foods you'll love—with Stephanie Smith's 300 Sandwiches.
 Order it now!